Paper Mill Playhouse: Financial issues

 On April 3, 2007, Paper Mill announced that it would need $1.5 million to open its season and an equal amount to complete its season, or it would be forced to close its doors.
 On April 6, 2007, Paper Mill announced that it had received $300,000, enough to cover costs of rehearsals and preview performances for its production of Seven Brides for Seven Brothers.

 Paper Mill announced that it would have to do more well-known shows to stay in business.
 On June 17, 2008, the Township of Millburn voted to purchase building and four acres of land the Paper Mill sits on for $9 million.
 They have entered into a 75-year lease with the theater; and its operations will remain independent.
 Prior to this deal the Paper Mill had accumulated $4.5 million in debt.
 Based on the terms of the lease, the Paper Mill would pay $1 for the first two years.
 After 2 years the rent would grow to equal 1% of the theater's annual operation income.
 The Paper Mill maintained an option to repurchase the property from the town after 11 years of the lease.
 The artistic director at the time, Mark S. Hoebee, is attributed with saving the Paper Mill.

 Seasons

 Affiliations

 Paper Mill is a member of the Council of Stock Theatres (COST), a group of theaters who join to negotiate with the various unions that are involved in stage productions.
 COST's contract with Actors' Equity allows for a minimum weekly salary which is smaller than what Broadway productions must pay their actors; Paper Mill is also allowed to cast a minimal amount of non-union actors, which is forbidden for Broadway shows.
 This gives Paper Mill the ability to produce shows on a larger scale than most Broadway productions (and in a shorter amount of time).

+It is a member company of the New Jersey Theatre Alliance.